The Cost of Wildfire Damage Repair: What Homeowners Need to Know

 - Driveway and Walkway Repairs: $3,000 – $10,000

-- Extent of Damage: Partial damage is less costly than a full rebuild.
+Several factors influence the cost of repairing wildfire damage, including:- Extent of Damage: Partial damage is less costly than a full rebuild.

 - Materials Used: Fire-resistant materials like metal roofing or fiber cement siding may increase initial costs but offer better long-term protection.